WebAssembly/tool-conventions/EHScheme.md

 CFI, SjLj, ARM, and WinEH.
 Then why do we need the support for a new EH scheme in a compiler as well as libraries supporting C++ ABI?

-The most different aspect about WebAssembly EH handling that necessiates a new EH scheme is the way it unwinds stack.
+The most distinguished aspect about WebAssembly EH handling that necessiates a new EH scheme is the component that unwinds the stack.
 Because of security concerns, WebAssembly code is not allowed to touch its execution stack by itself.
-When an exception is thrown, the stack is unwound by not the unwind library but a JavaScript engine.
-This affects various components of WebAssembly EH that will be discussed in detail hereafter in this document.
+When an exception is thrown, the stack is unwound by not the unwind library but the JavaScript engine.
+This affects various components of WebAssembly EH that will be discussed in detail in this document.

-The definition of an exception scheme can be different from a compiler's point of view and that of libraries.
-LLVM currently supports four EH schemes: Dwarf CFI, SjLj, ARMEH, and WinEH, among which all of them use Itanium C++ ABI with an exception of WinEH.
-ARMEH resembles Dwarf CFI in many ways other than a few architectural differences. unwind libraries also implement different unwinding mechanism for many architectures, each of which can be considered as a separate scheme.
+The definition of an exception scheme can be different when defined from a compiler's point of view and when from libraries.
+LLVM currently supports four EH schemes: Dwarf CFI, SjLj, ARMEH, and WinEH, where all of them use Itanium C++ ABI with an exception of WinEH.
+ARMEH resembles Dwarf CFI in many ways other than a few architectural differences.
+Unwind libraries implement different unwinding mechanism for many architectures, each of which can be considered as a separate scheme.
 In this document we mostly describe WebAssembly EH scheme using comparisons with with two Itanium-based schemes: Dwarf CFI and SjLj.
-Even though the unwinding process itself is very different, code transformation required by compiler and the way C++ ABI library and Unwind library communicates in part resemble that of SjLj exception handling scheme.
+Even though the unwinding process itself is very different, code transformation required by compiler and the way C++ ABI library and unwind library communicate in part resemble that of SjLj exception handling scheme.

 ## Active Personality Function Call